BCN3D/Stratos/.github/ISSUE_TEMPLATE/bug-report.md

 Also, please note the application version in the title of the issue.
 For example: "[3.2.1] Cannot connect to 3rd-party printer".
 Please do NOT write things like "Request:" or "[BUG]" in the title; this is what labels are for.

-Thank you for using Cura!
+Thank you for using BCN3D Stratos!
 -->

 **Application version**